InnopolisUni/innofw/docs/Tutorials - start here/002_Uploading_data_and_checkpoints_to_s3.md

 ```

 ### CLI
-For uploading your data to s3 you can also run this command in cli.
+To upload your data to s3 you can also run this command in cli.

 ``` bash
 python innofw/data_mart/uploader.py --dataset_config_path classification/config.yaml